Samuel Odotei

-Major General Samuel Odotei is a Ghanaian military personnel and a former Chief of Army Staff of the Ghana Army.
+Major General Samuel Odotei (also known Major General Samuel Anum Odotei, Major General Samuel Nii Anum Odotei) as is a Ghanaian military personnel and a former Chief of Army Staff of the Ghana Army.
 He served as Chief of Army Staff from 20 May 2005 – 2009.
+He also served as the Dean of the Commonwealth Group of High Commissioner.
+As at 2023, he is the Dzasetse of La.